-Guardians Of The Galaxy Vol. 3 - TBD
+Guardians Of The Galaxy Vol. 3 - May 5, 2023

-Fast & Furious 10, 11 - TBD
+Fast And Furious 11 - TBD

 Bloodshot 2 - TBD

-Vin Diesel's March 2020 R-rated comic book adaptation Bloodshot didn't really get a chance to spread its wings before its theatrical run was cut short at the start of the COVID-19 pandemic, but the action-packed tale of a former marine revived with superpowers looks like it will be getting a sequel at some point in the future.
-In a conversation with Comic Book Resource in November 2020, Dan Mintz, DMG Entertainment's (Valiant Comics' parent company) Creative Head revealed that the film ended up being a success because of its VOD run after theaters closed their doors.
+Vin Diesel's March 2020 R-rated comic book adaptation, Bloodshot, didn't really get a chance to spread its wings before its theatrical run was cut short at the start of the COVID-19 pandemic, but the action-packed tale of a former Marine revived with superpowers looks like it will be getting a sequel at some point in the future.
+In a conversation with Comic Book Resource in November 2020, Dan Mintz, DMG Entertainment's (Valiant Comics' parent company) Creative Head, revealed that the film ended up being a success because of its VOD run after theaters closed their doors.
 Mintz was so impressed with the film's success, he plans on continuing with his original plans of making this a franchise.

 Riddick: Furya - TBD

 Vin Diesel has been a part of The Chronicles of Riddick longer than any of his other franchises at this point, appearing in three movies starting 2000's Pitch Black.
 There have been two sequels — 2004's The Chronicles of Riddick and 2013's Riddick — released since then to varying levels of success, but now it appears Diesel will be returning for a fourth go at the badass mercenary with surgically altered eyes.
-The project was most recently teased by Vin Diesel in a May 2020 Instagram post (via Digital Spy) in which he wrote that the latest script was to come in the following week.
-The movie, which has a working title of Riddick 4: Furya, has been on Diesel's radar for some time now, but there still isn't any word on when the shooting will commence or what the story is even about.

 XXX 4 - TBD